bernedom/QtAndroidTemplate/README.md

 The project is set up to use CMake for configuring the build system and Conan for managing dependencies.
 The `CMakeLists.txt` file includes configurations for both Android and desktop builds, with platform-specific settings and options.

 In the devcontainer, the Android SDK and NDK are pre-installed, along with necessary environment variables set for building Android applications.
 The Conan profile is also configured for cross-compiling to Android.
+The default profile is detected so the host toolchain using gcc is the default, because if this is not done and the first build is an android build the android toolchain becomes the default.
+If you want to change it, edit the ~/.conan/profiles/default file inside the container.